Updated: Jul 17

 We understand that it is an exciting time, no matter how many times I reserve a new girl or I have a new litter born I still get excited so I know exactly how you feel.
 However, I cannot keep taking and sending pictures and videos every time someone asks for them.
-That is why I state weekly updates so I can send them to all reserved families at once.
-More often than not I do send them more frequently, but there are times when the household is too busy its just not practical for me to do .
+That is why I state that updates aim to be sent out every 7-10 days so I can send them to all reserved families at once.
+More often than not I do send them more frequently, but there are times when the household is too busy that its just not practical for me to do .

 Active registered means that the breeder has given you permission to breed from the said kitten.
 Non-active means that the breeder has not given you permission to breed from the kitten and therefore the said kitten should never be mated (with neither another pedigree or a moggie).
 If you went against the breeders wishes, any resulting kittens from the mating would not be able to be registered with any governing body (eg GCCF, TICA, FIFe etc).
 You would be reported and you would be exempt from ever being able to become a registered breeder.
 If we breeders sell on the non-active register, we expect the new families to respect this as we may have reasoning behind it.
 If you find your chosen breeder is selling kittens from non-active registered cats they are going against the contract and wishes of the breeder.
 If they are dishonest about this, do you believe they have integrity?
 What else are they being dishonest about?

 9. What is the difference between a registered pedigree and non-registered cat?

 "A cat registry or cat breed registry, also known as a cat fancier organisation, cattery federation, or cat breeders' association, is an organisation that registers domestic cats (usually purebred) of many breeds, for exhibition and for breeding lineage tracking purposes."
 Without this, we do not know if the said cat/kitten is a pure breed or in fact a mix of breeds (moggie).